-For years, I still had an underlying feeling of 'I'm not good enough”, that “nothing I do is ever good enough”.
+For years, I had an underlying feeling of “I’m not good enough”, that “nothing I do is ever good enough”.

 More success doesn’t mean more happiness.
 I knew this.
 But I was always chasing to be a better me.

 + I’d lose weight and it doesn’t matter how much I lost, I still felt like I still needed to weigh less, do more and be better.

 + I’d exercise three times a week but because I’d planned to exercise five times a week, it felt like I failed completely.

 + When I’d succeed at work, I was already dreaming of the next goal.
 “It’s a step forward but it’s not where I ultimately want to be”.
 Therefore, it never felt ‘good enough’.

 + I’d see other people’s photos on social media.
 I knew it was their ‘highlights reel and not ‘real life’, I still couldn’t stop comparing our lives.

 + I’d see another girl walking on the street looking fashionable.
 Instantly, I’d feel uncool by comparison – like I needed a whole new wardrobe and style.

 There were brief moments when I felt like “I’ve got this!” but the feeling of “I am enough” never lasted.